The dedicated legal team of Caputo & Mariotti

 Full tort insurance allows you and your family to receive compensation for pain and suffering.
 It also removes subjective evaluations of injuries from the equation.
 And finally, it allows for the presentation of how the injuries will affect a person.

-For more information regarding automobile accident injuries, contact Caputo and Mariotti today to schedule a free consultation.
+For more information regarding automobile accident injuries in Scranton, Wilkes-Barre, Pittston, or anywhere in Pennsylvania, contact Caputo and Mariotti today to schedule a free consultation.